NBA League Pass: United States League Pass

 NBA League Pass in the U.S. is an out-of-market sports package that allows its subscribers to watch up to 40 out-of-market National Basketball Association games a week.
 Videos of the games come from local stations and regional sports networks.
 A TV version, NBA League Pass TV, is available through a cable or satellite TV provider, as well as an over-the-top streaming version directly from NBA.com.

 Blackout restrictions

 If a local team is playing and the game is televised in the home market, the associated feed on League Pass is blacked out and unavailable for viewing.
 Nationally televised games on ABC, NBC, ESPN, and NBA TV are also blacked out.

 Streaming version

 A streaming version of NBA League Pass is available on NBA.com.
 It offers both live and on-demand replays of games dating back to the 2012–13 season.
 The national and local blackout restrictions apply for streaming live games.
 On-demand classic games and documentaries are also available, as well as live access to NBA TV.
 A premium tier of the service also allows subscribers to stream on two devices simultaneously, as well view in-arena content during commercial breaks.

 Availability on TV

-NBA League Pass TV is available with these cable, satellite and streaming providers in the United States:
+NBA League Pass TV is or has been available at some point with these cable, satellite and streaming providers in the United States: